 Camp gives kids a distinct advantage in life: character traits that will guide them to create the best life they can achieve.

 Many successful camp alumni point to experiences at camp that helped form them into the people they now are.
-Kids currently in camp recognize the value of their experiences, and see how they’ve grown directly from those experiences, away from parents and others, in an environment that offers structure and learning combined with (of course!) fun!
-An increasing body of research points to the fact that camps do indeed give kids advantages.
+Kids currently in camp recognize the value of their experiences, and see how they’ve grown directly from those experiences, away from parents and others, in an environment that offers structure and learning combined (of course) with fun!

 Below, find a summary discussion of each character trait, with links to pages that fully explore each, along with a list of camps that help kids' grow in that trait.